Who is Kurt Gerstein? What is the Gerstein Report?

 - Report 3: In German, typed, May 4, 1945.

-Why do the Holocaust deniers focus on destroying Gerstein’s credibility?
+Why do the Holocaust deniers try to destroy Gerstein’s credibility?

-Some Holocaust deniers assert that Gerstein was tortured by his Allied captors to get the story they wanted about German atrocities against the Jews.
-No matter how the Allies got Gerstein’s false report, immediately afterward he was mysteriously found dead in his prison cell.
-The Holocaust deniers claim that the Allied interrogators may even have had a hand in his death, which they covered up by reporting it as a “suicide.”
-Then they allegedly secretly disposed of his body to hide the marks of torture or the lack of support for “suicide” as the cause of death.
+Some Holocaust deniers assert that Gerstein’s Allied captors tortured him to get the story they wanted about Nazi atrocities against the Jews.
+No matter how the Allies got Gerstein’s false report, according to deniers, immediately afterward he was mysteriously found dead in his prison cell.
+Some Holocaust deniers claim that Allied interrogators may even have had a hand in his death, which they covered up by reporting it as a “suicide.”
+Then, the Allies must have secretly disposed of his body, as a way of hiding the marks of torture or murder.

-Others say that the details in Gerstein’s report are so unbelievable and physically impossible that the entire Report is clearly false and must be dismissed as evidence of the mass murder of the Jews.
-It was so unbelievable in fact that Gerstein’s report was rejected as evidence by the judges at the International Military Tribunal for the Trial of German Major War Criminals in 1945/46.
+Other deniers go so far to say that the details in Gerstein’s report are so unbelievable and physically impossible that the entire Report is clearly false.
+According to this view, it must be simply dismissed as evidence of the mass murder of the Jews.
+Deniers claim that it was so unbelievable, in fact, that the judges at the International Military Tribunal rejected Gerstein’s report as evidence in 1945/46.

-When all else fails, the Holocaust deniers claim that Gerstein was mentally unbalanced, physically ill and taking drugs that affected his senses, or he was outright insane.
+When all else fails, Holocaust deniers claim that Gerstein was mentally unbalanced, physically ill, or taking drugs that affected his senses.
+Some even suggest he was outright insane.

 For additional reading on Gerstein’s life see Saul Friedländer, Kurt Gerstein: The Ambiguity of Good (Random House, 1969) and Valerie Hebert, “Disguised Resistance?
 The Story of Kurt Gerstein,” Holocaust and Genocide Studies, V20, N1, Spring 2006, pp. 1-33.